 To lower one’s quills is about receptivity too, not only vulnerability.
 It’s also about courage, which tends to frighten those who don’t engage because of fear.
 As another friend put it: “When you tell someone you feel hurt, they can’t twist that fact.
 What will they say: insist that you don’t feel hurt?”
 This courage prevails against both lies and silence.
 I had found it powerful to lower my quills to show someone whom I knew did not care for me that I knew I was worth caring for.

 Mulling the porcupines’ dilemma, it’s clear: the ones worth loving and being loved by have the wisdom to know that we will hurt each other, but more intentional than the hurting is the resolve – and the trust – that we will always try not to.
 The ones who love well know that we are all quill-bearing creatures in need of warmth, bristly but so very tender, and capable of patiently learning where each love needs leeway, and where it locks into place, snugly.

-An edited version appeared in The New Indian Express on August 30th 2018.
-“The Venus Flytrap” appears on Thursdays in Chennai’s City Express supplement.
+An edited version appeared in The New Indian Express on January 2nd 2020.
+“The Venus Flytrap” appears in Chennai’s City Express supplement.